Recipe of the Month – Peter Falk’s Veal Scallopini and White Wine

 IMG_2240

 I’ll keep you posted on the Columbo book.
 It’s going to take some time, but it’s a lot of fun to work on.
 I almost get to watch back to back episodes all weekend, every weekend (exaggerating…) Are you a fan of the Lieutenant?
-Let me know what your favourite recipe is, or your favourite co-star and I’ll see if I have a recipe…
+Let me know what your favourite episode is, or your favourite co-star and I’ll see if I have a recipe…

 Oh, I asked my chums at Prohibition Wines in Muswell Hill for a recommendation to have with Veal Scallopini and their choice was the nicest bottle of wine I have had for AGES.
 Just lovely…